abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter02.md

 sick and in the hospital, but it was a hospital that he had built.
 He was about ninety-six at the time, but very bright.

-I traveled with him in the 1980s and one time, we were in New Zealand.
+I traveled with him in the 1980s and one time we were in New Zealand.
 It was the evening session: chanting, meditation, Dhamma talk, and questions afterwards.
 One of the questions that somebody asked fairly early on was: “How do we deal with that feeling of guilt?”
 Of course, I